Big Brother 16 (American season): Summary

 Following Caleb's eviction, the final three competed in the first part of the final HOH competition, Fly High or Bye-Bye.
 The HouseGuests had to stand on a ledge while holding on to a hangglider.
 The last HouseGuest holding on to their glider will win Part One of the Final HOH and advance to Part Three.
 Cody hung on the longest and won.
 On Day 92, Derrick and Victoria competed in the second part of the final HOH, BBgypt.
 While competing individually, Derrick and Victoria had to scale the wall of a giant pyramid, searching for the names of the evicted HouseGuests.
 They then had to place the final nominees in each corresponding week.
 The HouseGuest who finishes faster will face off against Cody on finale night.
 Derrick was the winner.
 On Day 97, Cody and Derrick faced off in the part three of the final Head of Household, The Scales of Just-Us.
 They were asked questions based on how the jury members completed various statements.
-After 7 questions that ended in a 4–4 tie, Cody and Derrick answered a tiebreaker question to decide who would win part three, and therefore the final, HOH.
+After 7 questions ended in a 4–4 tie, Cody and Derrick answered a tiebreaker question to decide who would win part three, and therefore the final, HOH.
 Cody was closer to the correct number and became the final Head of Household.
 Cody evicted Victoria, making her the ninth member of the jury, and bringing Derrick to the final two.
 By a 7–2 vote, Derrick won the half million dollar prize, plus an additional $50,000 due to being a member of Team America.
-Donny, Nicole and Zach were the top three votegetters for America's Favorite HouseGuest but, in the end, Donny claimed the $25,000 with over 5 million out of the 10 million votes cast.
+Donny, Nicole, and Zach were the top three votegetters for America's Favorite HouseGuest, but Donny claimed the $25,000 with over 5 million out of the 10 million votes cast.